Council works to balance traffic efficiency with road safety.

 This 50km/h local limit operates on the basis that the reduced limit applies to 'local' streets only.
 Local streets are used mainly to access homes and private property and carry neighbourhood traffic.
 All other roads (arterials, major suburban routes) retain a speed limit of 60km/h unless a higher speed limit is sign-posted.

 Queensland speed limits are set under the Manual of Uniform Traffic Control Devices (MUTCD).
 This makes speed limits even throughout the state.
 Council determines speed limits on roads under its control in line with the MUTCD guidelines.

-From time to time, Council reviews speed limits on identified roads.
+From time to time, Council and Department of Transport and Main Roads (DTMR) reviews speed limits on identified roads.
 This review process is detailed and can take an average of six months, and involves inspections, traffic counts and studies of vehicle crash history.

 Traffic calming aims to make streets safer and more liveable, generally by reducing the speed and/or number of vehicles that use a particular street.